mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 It turns out that even if a buyer wants to cheat, the seller still holds the leverage of institutional knowledge.
 The buyer doesn't want to screw over the seller for $2k only to realize a month later that they need the seller's help to access some critical account.
 So, there's a nice balance of power that keeps both sides on their best behavior.

-## Resources that helped me
+## Resources that helped me prepare

-In preparing to sell my business, the most helpful

-Hard to practice because even serial entrepreneurs only have a handful of exits in their life.
-Helpful to read a lot and talk to other founders to hear about potential pitfalls and red flags.
+One of the hardest things about the acquisition was how much of it was completely new to me.
+It's hard to practice for an acquisition, and even experienced founders only go through a few acquisitions per lifetime.

+The most valuable things I did were to read about small business acquisitions and to ask other founders about their experiences selling their businesses.

 - John Warrilow's books and podcasts
   - [_Built to Sell_](https://builttosell.com/) was helpful in understanding how to design my business from the start for a potential acquisition.
   - [_The Art Of Selling Your Business_](https://builttosell.com/) covered the practical considerations of the sale itself.
-  - [_Built to Sell Radio_]() is Warrilow's podcast.
-His guests tend to be larger companies and less tech-focused, so I listened to episodes with founders that seemed closest to my situation.
+  - [_Built to Sell Radio_](https://builttosell.com/podcast/), Warrilow's podcast, tends to feature larger, less tech-focused companies.
+I listened to episodes with founders that seemed closest to my situation.
 My favorites were [Natalie Nagele](https://builttosell.com/radio/episode-363/) and [Laura Roeder](https://builttosell.com/radio/episode-344/).
-I [got to be a guest](https://builttosell.com/radio/episode-450/) on the show after my exit.
+    - I [appeared on the show](https://builttosell.com/radio/episode-450/) after my exit.
 - Privately telling other founders I'm thinking of selling
-  - I didn't know anyone who had been through an acquisition of TinyPilot's size, but it turns out that I knew people who knew people.
-A few friends put me in touch with people they knew with experience going through acquisitions, and the
+  - I didn't know many people who had been through acquisitions, but I discovered that I knew people who knew people.
+A few friends put me in touch with people they knew with experience going through acquisitions, and those were some of the most informative conversations I had.
 - [Microconf](https://microconf.com/), an indie-focused founder conference
-  - That was where I met Quiet Light, and it was helpful meeting the brokers in person so I could choose one I got along with.
+  - I met Quiet Light at Microconf.
+It was helpful to meet several brokers in person and choose who felt like the best match.
-  - Microconf was also a good place to ask attendees about their experience with acquisitions.
-The conference attracts a lot of founders who are similar to me who have been through a sale.
+  - The conference attracts a lot of founders who have been through acquisitions, so it was helpful asking attendees about their experience selling companies.
 - Blog posts
   - I learned a lot from reading blog posts about acquisitions written by other indie founders.
   - My favorites: